BarryCarlyon/twitch_misc/examples/poll_tool/README.md

 - End a Poll
 - Show Active Poll Results

-## Notes

-If you were running this in a "live" environment you would probaby use EventSub to draw the poll results.

-See Poll Topics starting [here](https://dev.twitch.tv/docs/eventsub/eventsub-subscription-types#channelpollbegin)

-If/When EventSub sockets arrive, this exmaple will move over to that for results drawing!

 ## TRY THIS EXAMPLE NOW!

 This example is also available via GitHub Pages!